Dog Grooming Business Cost Summary

 Website Setup And Design Costs

-A basic website using bluehost.com or kinsta.com will cost about $100 – $300 to setup and host annually.
+A basic website using bluehost.com will cost about $100 – $300 to set up and host annually.

 You can hire out the writing of your main pages or ideally do it yourself.
 At a minimum you’ll need the following on your website:

-- Home page that tells your story, describes your services and lists costs, and includes a gmail address, phone number, and possible a form so people can contact you.
+• The home page that tells your story, describes your services and lists costs, and includes a Gmail address, phone number, and possibly a form so people can contact you.

 Cost Of Supplies Needed To Start A Dog Grooming Business